nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br/>

+The effect of a `save` depends on the command you used to enter this view.
-If this was an `edit`, your changes to the fosterer will be saved.<br>
+* If this was an `edit` command, your changes to the fosterer will be saved.<br>
-If this was an `add`,  the new fosterer with the inputted details will be added, and you will be redirected back to the main window.
+* If this was an `add` command,  the new fosterer with the inputted details will be added, and you will be redirected back to the main window.

 <br>